The Connie Francis song lyrics is a teen ballad about my very favorite #1 song from 1962, "Don't Break The Heart That Loves You."

 The Billboard Hot 100 dated 31 March 1962 ranked "Don't Break the Heart That Loves You" at #1, making it Connie's third and final chart-topper.
 This Connie Francis recording also went to number one on the easy listening charts.

-For me Connie Francis represents nostalgia, an increasingly bygone time of innocence.
-Her natural talent and beautiful voice have brought joy, not only to me, but to so many others, from teens to my senior friends and to the troups in VietNam.
+Her natural talent and beautiful voice have brought joy, not only to me, but to so many others, from teens to my close friends and to the military men and women around the world this wonderful lady has entertained.

 I hope you enjoy this Connie Francis Song lyrics page as much as I enjoyed writing it.